Getting around Madrid is easy. If you’re new to the city, we’ve got you covered. Here are the basics, enjoy the capital of Spain!

 Taxi, Uber, Cabify

-Taxis are a good option in Madrid if the metro is already closed (after 1 a.m.) or you’re traveling with luggage.
+Taxis are a good option in Madrid if the metro is already closed or if you’re traveling with luggage.
 The taxis in Madrid are white with a red stripe, and they have a green or red light on top to indicate if they are free or taken.
 If you cannot see the light, some taxis also have a “Libre” sign to show the are free.
 Quite a number of taxis are using the Free Now app, which allows you to find taxis if you do not see one on the street.

 Uber is another option, which you are surely familiar with from other cities.